Gordonby/ArmLab2/README.md

 This lab assumes you have completed the earlier IaaS lab https://aka.ms/armlab It takes you to a point when you have a single VM deployed in a new vnet, using a storage account for disk storage.

-## Abstract

-During this lab, you will build on the infrastructure design from the Arm Lab.
-You will extend a single VM environment to use a load balancer, availability set and with another VM sitting alongside.
-We will introduce the concept of nested templates and a more advanced use of parameters including "Parameters as Objects".

 ## Learning Objectives

 1. Working with existing Azure resources